How Much Energy Can Commercial Solar Panels Generate in the UK?

 According to the solar panel experts at Mypower, “One of the biggest reasons for making the decision to install solar is for financial gain.
 At current installation costs, a solar PV system delivers electricity at a rate of around 4-5 pence per kWh including Operations & Maintenance costs.
 This compares with the current grid supplied rate of approximately 15-16p per unit.”

 No matter the size of your business, these figures are certainly attractive.
-But when making the decision to install solar panels for your business premises, one of the most obvious questions you’ll have is whether they’ll actually generate enough energy to justify the investment.
+But when making the decision to install commercial solar panels for your business premises, one of the most obvious questions you’ll have is whether they’ll actually generate enough energy to justify the investment.

 A solar PV system designer and installer will be able to calculate how much energy a solar PV system will be able to generate over a 12 month period.
 This is done using specialist software that utilizes historic solar irradiation data, typically take from a 10-15 year period, and applying specific parameters associated with your business and the proposed system e.g. Roof pitch and orientation, and the panels and inverters being used.

 This refers to the amount of received solar radiation that a panel is able to successfully convert into electricity.
 First generation panels had a rate of only 6% or so, whereas more modern versions can capture up to 22% - and this is improving constantly.
 One thing that people can forget is that efficiency does wane very slightly with every year of use, with a high-end panel producing around 85% of its capacity near the end of its lifespan, or around 25 years.
 A solar PV monitoring system is a very useful tool to check the output performance of your solar panels.